 Tip – It is important to toast the seeds on low heat to ensure they are toasted from inside ensuring maximum flavor.

-Store the tahini in a clean and dry glass jar for up to a month in the refrigerator.
+Store the creamy tahini in a clean and dry airtight container for up to a month in the refrigerator.

 Frequently Asked Questions

-You can replace it with any nut butter.
-The taste won’t be the same but the way it reacts in a recipe will be similar and you will not have to change the procedure.
+You can replace it with any nut butter like almond butter, cashew butter, natural peanut butter, sunflower seed butter, etc. The taste won’t be the same but the way it reacts in a recipe will be similar and you will not have to change the procedure.

 You can even replace it with greek yogurt in baking recipes.
 But be very careful while replacing tahini with yogurt as these two are very different ingredients and behave in very different ways.

-Yes, freezing tahini is very easy.
-Just transfer it in small freezer-safe containers and freeze for up to 3 months.
+Yes, freezing tahini is very easy and your can increase its shelf life by doing it.
+Just transfer it to small freezer-safe containers and freeze for up to 3 months.
 I like to store ¼ cup portions so that I can take out just one portion, thaw it and use it in my recipes.